The Ankeny Brief

 Housing

-Ankeny is a new-construction town — a big share of sales are brand-new homes, and builders are most active on the north and east sides.
+Homes in Ankeny sell for a 2026 year-to-date median of about $323,500, and it's a new-construction town, so a big share of sales are brand-new homes, with builders most active on the north and east sides.
 Recent 2026 figures from county records:

 Median sale price (2026 year-to-date)~$323,500